 - Viridian green

 - Madder red (similar to alizarin crimson)

-Monet was also known to use ivory black in his earlier paintings, like in this one below.
-Many of Monet's earlier paintings also demonstrate a more restrained and traditional painting approach.
+Monet was also known to use ivory black in his earlier paintings, like in the one below.
+Many of Monet’s earlier paintings also demonstrate a more restrained and traditional painting approach.
 He later departed from black in favor of mixing his own grays and blacks using the other colors on his palette.

 Monet’s Brushwork and Use of Broken Color